-Appearance of banana fiber is similar to that of the bamboo and ramie fiber.
+- Appearance of banana fiber is similar to that of the bamboo and ramie fiber.

-Chemical composition of the banana fiber includes lignin, cellulose, and hemicellulose.
+- Chemical composition of the banana fiber includes lignin, cellulose, and hemicellulose.
 It is a very strong fiber.

-It has smaller elongation as compared with other fibers.
+- It has smaller elongation as compared with other fibers.

-It has a lustrous appearance when it is extracted and it is lightweight with potent and fast moisture absorption, as well as releasing, capacity.
+- It has a lustrous appearance when it is extracted and it is lightweight with potent and fast moisture absorption, as well as releasing, capacity.

-The fiber is biodegradable and has no negative impact on the environment and thus can be categorized as an eco-friendly product.
+- The fiber is biodegradable and has no negative impact on the environment and thus can be categorized as an eco-friendly product.

 Versatile Utility of Banana Fiber

-Banana fiber is spun into yarns which make it perfect for packing material.
+- Banana fiber is spun into yarns which make it perfect for packing material.
 Its solidity is sufficient and better than jute textures.
 The color of the inner fibers is also superior which makes it suitable for value-added fashion.

-Banana fiber is also used for making ropes and cordage.
+- Banana fiber is also used for making ropes and cordage.
 It is resistant to sea water and has a natural buoyancy which makes it readily marketable.
 The fiber is used for making wall drilling cables, fishing nets, mats etc.

-The banana fiber can also be made into garments, curtains, bedsheet, towels etc. as it has the good luster and moisture absorption property.
+- The banana fiber can also be made into garments, curtains, bedsheet, towels etc. as it has the good luster and moisture absorption property.

-Beside this, it is also used to produce a variety of items such as hats, photo frames, trinket, boxes, gift bags, picture frames, handbags, belts, baskets, and sandals.
+- Beside this, it is also used to produce a variety of items such as hats, photo frames, trinket, boxes, gift bags, picture frames, handbags, belts, baskets, and sandals.

 How is Banana Fiber Used in Japan?

 Fibers that are extracted from edible banana plant is used as a fiber weaving cloth called bashofu.
 This cloth is a smooth, soft and stiff, it is widely used in making the traditional Japanese kimono.

-The craft of extracting fiber from the banana plant, spinning it in the yarn and weaving it into cloth and patterning the cloth was highly valued of the Okinawa Islands. (source)
+The craft of extracting fiber from the banana plant, spinning it in the yarn and weaving it into cloth and patterning the cloth was highly valued of the Okinawa Islands.
+(Source)